Learning Outcomes

 Exceptions: Interlocutory Appeals

-Some non-final orders may be appealed immediately under specific exceptions.
-These include:
+Some non-final orders can be appealed immediately under specific statutory or judge-made exceptions.

 Key Term: Interlocutory Appeal